-There were a few things I hadn’t anticipated happening like my cat becoming ill which meant three weeks of vets visits and a bill costing more than I had earned.
+There were a few things I hadn’t anticipated happening.
+My cat became ill which meant three weeks of vets visits and a bill costing more than I had earned.
 Fast forward to January and I have just been paid.
-For some unknown reason I thought that it would be a nice idea to start the new year with a clean slate which meant clearing my credit card.
-This stroke of genius means that I will be scraping through until February (probably having to put the odd purchase back on that pesky card).
+I thought that it would be a nice idea to start the new year with a clean slate which meant clearing my credit card.
+This stroke of genius means that I will be scraping through until February.

-This means that at a time when I would love to banish those January blues with a cheeky little fashion purchase I have to resort to making the most out of what I already own.
-I am starting the year by having a good look through my wardrobe so I can actually get an idea of what I own.
-I don’t know about you but I am guilty of wearing the same two or three outfits on repeat and ignoring the rest of my clothes.
+I would love to banish those January blues with a cheeky little fashion purchase.
+Instead I have to resort to making the most out of what I already own.
+I’m starting the year by having a look through my wardrobe so I can get an idea of what I own.
+I’m guilty of always wearing the same outfits on repeat and ignoring the rest of my clothes.

-A great way to clearly see what’s going on in there is to have a bit of a wardrobe detox as you go, removing any pieces that you haven’t worn in six months to a year.
+A great way to see what’s going on in there is to have a wardrobe detox as you go.
+You can remove any pieces that you haven’t worn in six months to a year.
 Selling these items on eBay or Depop can also be a good way to make a little extra cash.

 I started to lay out different pieces and pair them with items you wouldn’t necessarily choose straight away.
 Another problem I have is lack of imagination which is mainly down to being in a rush all the time.
-You have a favourite jumper and you grab your favourite jeans and boots and then religiously stick to that look out of ease.
+You have a favourite jumper, favourite jeans and boots and then religiously stick to that look.

 This faux leather skirt has been in my wardrobe nearly a year now.
 I actually think it was a purchase my sister made and never wore so she passed it along.
-The pale blue jumper was in the New Look sale in December and was a complete bargain at £13 so I had to pick it up.
-I already owned the same jumper in cream so thought I would get lots of wear out of it, however this is it’s first outing.
+The pale blue jumper was in the New Look sale in December.
+It was a complete bargain at £13 so I had to pick it up.
+I already owned the same jumper in cream so thought I would get lots of wear out of it.

 I need to get better at recycling what I already own.
 Does anyone else have this problem?